vatstack/docs/stripe.md

 # Stripe Integration

 Vatstack works seamlessly with your Stripe account.
-Note that integrations require a subscription plan **Small Business** or above.
+Note that integrations require a subscription plan **Launch** or above.

 Once your accounts are connected, a paid invoice on Stripe will automatically create a [supply object](https://vatstack.com/docs/supplies) on Vatstack and an [evidence object](https://vatstack.com/docs/evidences) attached to it to prove the place of supply.
 Each invoice line item will create its own set of objects to accommodate for potentially varying VAT rates.